bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 "$1"=[$4]
 ```

-### Field: Missing Value Codes
+### Field: MissingValueCodes

 __Value Status__: OPTIONAL

-The `Missing Value Codes` field specifies, as an enumeration in the same format as the `Enumeration` field, codes that signify the reasons as to missing data values in _transformcopy_ data files.
+The `MissingValueCodes` field specifies, as an enumeration in the same format as the `Enumeration` field, codes that signify the reasons as to missing data values in _transformcopy_ data files.

 The standard set of codes, and default value for this field in the data dictionary if the values are blank, is shown below.